 Take a group of clients out together for a fun team outing before summer comes to a close.
 It’ll be a fun community experience and mix up your regular routines.

 The first time I went snorkeling was when I lived in Hawaii.
 Definitely not a bad place to go for my first experience, but there are many places that have great snorkeling spots.
 I found it to be very therapeutic as I watched the fish and turtles swimming about.
-On top of that, swimming is a full body workout.
+On top of that, swimming is a full-body beach workout.
 If you aren’t a strong swimmer, use a life vest so you stay calm and don’t run into any dangerous situations while you are out on the water.

 If you are looking for something you can do with a partner, kayaking just may fit the bill.
 You can get your own kayak or share one.
 Sharing allows you to take turns paddling around and gives you someone to enjoy the experience with.
-For those that have any lower body injuries, this will give your arms and obliques a great workout.
+For those that have any lower-body injuries, this will give your arms and obliques a great workout.
 You will be surprised how quickly you can move around on the water and view the wildlife in the water.

 For those that are not fond of deep water, climbing stairs can be a great way to get your steps in and enjoy a fantastic view.
 Some of the beaches that I have been to around the world have staircases that look like a work of art.
 You can put your lower body through a great leg sesh and then take a selfie at the top to show off your hard work.